hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## billboard_type

-This is actually an attribute of the ’billboard’ particle renderer (the default), and is an example of passing attributes to a particle renderer by declaring them directly within the system declaration.
+This is actually an attribute of the `billboard` particle renderer (the default), and is an example of passing attributes to a particle renderer by declaring them directly within the system declaration.
 Particles using the default renderer are rendered using billboards, which are rectangles formed by 2 triangles which rotate to face the given direction.
 However, there is more than 1 way to orient a billboard.
 The classic approach is for the billboard to directly face the camera: this is the default behaviour.
 However this arrangement only looks good for particles which are representing something vaguely spherical like a light flare.
-For more linear effects like laser fire, you actually want the particle to have an orientation of it’s own.
+For more linear effects like laser fire, you actually want the particle to have an orientation of it's own.

 format: billboard_type &lt;point\|oriented_common\|oriented_self\|perpendicular_common\|perpendicular_self&gt;<br> example: billboard_type oriented_self<br> default: point